MicrosoftDocs/power-automate-docs/flow-docs/getting-started.md

 | [Business process flows](business-process-flows-overview.md) | Define a set of steps for people to follow to take them to a desired outcome.                 | Human processes                                                                        |
 | [UI flows (Preview)](ui-flows/overview.md)                                                | Record and automate the playback of manual steps on legacy software.                    | Desktop and Web applications that do not have APIs available for automation.    |

-You can create and manage all flows from the **My flows** tab in Microsoft Flow.
+You can create and manage all flows from the **My flows** tab in Power Automate.

 If you are a Dynamics 365 user, you may also be familiar with Classic Common Data Service processes which include, [workflows](configure-workflow-steps.md), [actions](create-actions.md), [mobile task flows](create-mobile-task-flow.md), and [dialogs](use-cds-for-apps-dialogs.md).

-The first step is to [sign up](sign-up-sign-in.md), or, if you already have an account with Microsoft Flow, [sign in](https://flow.microsoft.com/signin) on your tablet, desktop computer, or even your phone.
+The first step is to [sign up](sign-up-sign-in.md), or, if you already have an account with Power Automate, [sign in](https://flow.microsoft.com/signin) on your tablet, desktop computer, or even your phone.

 ## Check out the start page ##

-[On the start page](https://flow.microsoft.com) for Microsoft Flow, you can [explore a diverse set of templates](https://flow.microsoft.com/templates) and learn about the key features for Microsoft Flow.
-You can get a quick sense of what's possible and how Microsoft Flow could help your business and your life.
+[On the start page](https://flow.microsoft.com) for Power Automate, you can [explore a diverse set of templates](https://flow.microsoft.com/templates) and learn about the key features for Power Automate.
+You can get a quick sense of what's possible and how Power Automate could help your business and your life.

-With Microsoft Flow, you can:
+With Power Automate, you can:

 - Easily search for templates and services.